 The University of Michigan LGBTQ Alumni Association (formerly the Gay and Lesbian Alumni Society) was reestablished in 2017 to bring together alumni, faculty, students, staff, friends, and allies of all gender identities and sexual orientations in support of one another.

-The University of Michigan Latino Alumni (UMLA) group was founded in 1988 to support current Latino students (future alumni) and graduates (alumni).
-If you would like to volunteer or be further involved in UMLA, please contact Alumni Association staff member Carlos Martinez via email at email@example.com.
+The University of Michigan Latinx Alumni (UMLA) group was founded in 1988 to support current Latinx students (future alumni) and graduates (alumni).
+If you would like to volunteer or be further involved in UMLA, please contact Alumni Association staff member Carlos Martinez via email at firstname.lastname@example.org.